Day 1 - April 9th Educational Sessions and Determining Next Steps

 Share your Experience

-Please share photos and stories of water harvesting or LID practice(s) gone wrong.
-Watershed Management Group would like to present anonymous stories to share lessons learned and best practices on the 2nd day workshop.
-Please consider sharing photos of poor practices/lessons learned to Kieran Sikdar at WMG, email@example.com
+Please share photos and stories of water harvesting or LID practice(s) that serve as models of low maintenance needs or that created unintended/poor outcomes (anonymous if desired).
+Watershed Management Group would like to present lessons learned and best practices on the 2nd day of the workshop.
+Please consider contacting Kieran Sikdar at WMG, email@example.com

 Organizing Committee Representation